The best headphones in the world have been discounted ahead of Prime Day

-We weren't expecting this deal ahead of Prime Day 2020, but our best headphones in the world have had a little price drop before the sales begin.
+We weren't expecting this deal ahead of Prime Day 2020, but our best headphones in the world have had a little price drop in the UK before the sales begin.

 If you're looking for a pair of cans that offer great noise cancellation, strong and powerful sound and feel comfortable too, we've been recommending the XM4's all year - and now you can get them for less.